History of printing: Wooden movable type

 Bi Sheng also developed wooden movable type, but it was abandoned in favor of ceramic types due to the presence of wood grains and the unevenness of the wooden type after being soaked in ink.
 However wooden movable type had evidently reached the Tangut Western Xia to the west by the 12th century.
 There, the Tanguts printed the Auspicious Tantra of All-Reaching Union, a 449-page text considered to be the earliest extant example of a text printed using the wooden movable type.
+The Auspicious Tantra texts were found in the ruins of the Baisigou Square Pagoda in the Helan Mountains, Ningxia.
+They feature traits of movable type texts such as identical length bar lines, some characters printed upside down, different shades of ink, and interlaced lines.
+Another Tangut text known as the Avatamsaka Sutra contains descriptions of the merits of wooden movable type such as a "vow to carve individual characters", "those engaged in typesetting are virtuous", and "those engaged in carving characters and printing are intelligent and can expect to have their wishes fulfilled".
+The text shows traits of movable type such as correcting mistakes by directly overlaying incorrect characters with the correct ones.
+Twelve Tangut titles printed in movable type survive to this day.

 The Uyghurs too seem to have used wooden movable type although it is unknown where they got the technology.
 In 1908, more than a thousand pieces of Uyghur type made of wood, engraved in Sogdian script, were discovered in Dunhuang.
 They are believed to date to the 12th century when the Uyghurs also made use of woodblock printing.
 To date no manuscripts or fragments of Uyghur movable type have been found.